TricolorHen061/bwbdocs/docs/index.rst

 Welcome
 ########

 Welcome to the official documentation for Bad Word Blocker.
-Please select the topic below
+Please select a topic below.

 .. toctree::